The Right Tool for the Job

 People often see this range of behavior and it concerns them.
 They don’t know what’s wrong with them.
 It makes no sense.
 It’s like they have multiple personalities.

-But once you understand shame it all makes sense.
-They don’t have multiple personalities or even multiple problems.
+Once you understand the root of the pain, it all makes sense.
+People don’t have multiple personalities or even multiple problems.
 They have one problem; shame.
 They just have a variety of ways of dealing with it.

 Coping Mechanisms Require Heavy Lifting